fpen3/fpen3/README.md

-# hi there, I'm Frank 👋
+# Hi there, I'm Frank 👋
 ### `Welcome to my GitHub page`

 I am a student at Rutgers University - New Brunswick who is currently studying Computer Science. </br>